 Good MorningEquity markets advanced on Monday, but traders and investors are warned not to read too much into the move.
 The S&P 500 gained about 1% at the session's high but failed to cross a critical resistance point as the rally, a relief rally, lost traction late in the day.
 The risk is that selling will resume on Tuesday and take the market to new lows by the end of the week.

 The FOMC will dominate this week's action.
 The FOMC meeting begins tomorrow, and the policy statement is due on Wednesday.
 The committee is not expected to cut rates but may indicate when or if another cut should be expected.
 The market is unlikely to move higher without the Fed indicating lower interest rates are coming.
-Featured: How AI Is Reshaping Banking—and What It Means for You (Ad)
+Featured: Wall Street’s quietly buying these 3 AI infrastructure plays (Ad)

 |